-In evaluating the input received through these varied engagement efforts, consistent themes were expressed by community members and are summarized as follows:
+In evaluating the input received through these varied engagement efforts, consistent themes were expressed by community members and are summarized as follows, with an indication of how this input was used to inform the Housing Programs described in detail in Chapter 3.:

-- 1. Orland needs a greater supply of all types of housing units, both multi-family and single-family. - 2.
+- 1. Orland needs a greater supply of all types of housing units, both multi-family and single-family.
+Addressed through: - Program HQY-1.1.1 No Net Loss/Unit Production Evaluation, - Program HQY-1.2.2 Development Processing System Review. - 2.
 There is a lack of "move up" housing options for those who are above-moderate income.
-This is true for both multi-family rentals and single-family homes. - 3.
+This is true for both multi-family rentals and single-family homes.
+Address through: - Program HQY-1.1.1 No Net Loss/Unit Production Evaluation Program, - Program HQY-1.2.2 Development Processing System Review, - Program HQY-1.2.5 Infrastructure Provision and Financing. - 3.
 There is a significant lack of affordable units, resulting in many households doubling up.
-Those most severely impacted are seniors, individuals with disabilities, and households who are low-income. - 4.
+Those most severely impacted are seniors, individuals with disabilities, and households who are low-income.
+Address through: - Program HQY-1.2.3 Removal of Government Constraints to Housing Development for Persons with Disabilities, - Program AH-1.2.1 Funding for Affordable Housing Development, - Program AH-1.4.1 ADU Incentives/Affordable Rentals. - 4.
 There is a mismatch between household sizes and available units.
-This was expressed as happening at both ends of the spectrum, i.e. large families (5 or more people) cannot find units with enough bedrooms, and single adults cannot find studio or one-bedroom apartments. - 5.
+This was expressed as happening at both ends of the spectrum, i.e. large families (5 or more people) cannot find units with enough bedrooms, and single adults cannot find studio or one-bedroom apartments.
+Address through: - Program AH-1.2.3 Large Household Housing, - Program AH-1.2.2 Housing for Special Needs Populations. - 5.
 There is a lack of transitional and supportive housing opportunities for individuals experiencing homelessness.
+Address through: - Program HQY-1.2.4 Low Barrier Navigation Centers, - Program AH-1.2.1 Funding for Affordable Housing Development, - Program AH-1.2.2 Housing for Special Needs Populations.